 Get a personalized daily calorie target for your cat based on their weight, age, and activity level.

-Low-quality food: Cats are obligate carnivores.
+Low-quality food: Cats are obligate carnivores — they require animal-based protein.
 Foods high in plant-based fillers (corn, wheat, soy) provide calories but not the protein satiety cats need.
-Switching to a higher-protein food often reduces constant begging.
+A cat eating a low-protein, carb-heavy food may be getting enough calories but still feel unsatisfied.
+Switching to a higher-protein food often reduces constant begging without changing the total calories fed.

 Medical causes: Hyperthyroidism, diabetes, and intestinal parasites can all cause increased appetite.
-If your cat’s hunger seems sudden or dramatically increased, a vet visit is worth it — especially for cats over 8 years old.
+If your cat’s hunger seems sudden or dramatically increased — especially if accompanied by weight loss despite eating more — a vet visit is worth it.
+This combination is a classic sign of hyperthyroidism, which is common in cats over 10 and highly manageable when caught early.

 Boredom: Cats sometimes ask for food when they actually want stimulation.
-Puzzle feeders, toys, or more interactive play time can reduce food-focused behavior.
+Puzzle feeders, interactive toys, or more play time can reduce food-focused behavior.
+A cat that stops begging when you play with it was probably bored, not hungry.

 Wet Food vs Dry Food and Hunger

 Wet food tends to be more satisfying per calorie for most cats.
-It has higher moisture content (which contributes to fullness) and is typically higher in protein.
-Many cats that seem perpetually hungry on dry food do noticeably better with a wet food component added to their diet.
+It has higher moisture content (which contributes to fullness and supports kidney health) and is typically higher in protein relative to carbohydrates.

 This article is for informational purposes only.
 If your cat’s hunger seems sudden or is accompanied by other symptoms, please consult your veterinarian.